 STEP 1: Loosen the lintel clamps holding the door frame while your assistant supports the frame so it doesn't suddenly fall to the floor.

-STEP 2: Wear your gloves to protect your hands from the fiberglass splinters and pull away the old insulation stuck to the frame and/ or fireplace.
+STEP 2: Wear your gloves to protect your hands from the fiberglass splinters and pull away from the old insulation stuck to the frame and/ or fireplace.
 If any sticky adhesive is left behind, scrape it off.

 STEP 3: Apply the new, self-adhesive insulation around the frame.

 STEP 4: Move the frame back into position with the lintel clamps and tighten the frame back over the fireplace opening.
 Screw the clamps until the insulation is pressed between the frame and the masonry of the fireplace.

 Can you insulate a fireplace?

 How much heat can fiberglass take?